Amir-kar/4413Front/README.md

 # In Order to Run the Project you need to have npm installed

-To Run the Project use git clone to download the porject.
+To Run the Project use git clone to download the project.

 After open command prompt and type cd "Location of project" to change the directory to the project folder